vcuspinera/Canada_response_covid/README.md

 ⭐️ More details of the basic analysis and EDA of this report are available [in this link](https://github.com/vcuspinera/Canada_response_covid/blob/master/src/eda.ipynb).

 ## Sentiment Analysis
-For sentiment analysis we select only tweets written in English, and use descriptive statistics based in counts of words, word clouds and scores get by [spaCy](https://spacy.io).
+For the sentiment analysis we select only tweets written in English, and use descriptive statistics based in counts of words, word clouds, time series and scores get by [spaCy](https://spacy.io).

 When comparing word clouds of tweets published before and after the announcement, we observe that the most used words and their repetitions are very similar among both groups.